 - Deleting Map No 8DDO1 and Map 8DDO4 and replacing with a new Map No 8DDO1.

-Amendment C308 is supported by a Synthesis Report: Promoting high quality urban design outcomes in the Central City and Southbank and the Central Melbourne Design Guide which will provide developers, consultants and planners with an illustrated guide showing how the proposed DDO1 provisions can be achieved.
+Amendment C308 is supported by a Synthesis Report and the Central Melbourne Design Guide, which will provide developers, consultants and planners with an illustrated guide showing how the proposed DDO1 provisions can be achieved.

 Amendment C308 will affect new development in the Central City and Southbank.
 It includes provisions to foster good design in new development.